tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The length field MAY be omitted by clearing the L bit, which means that the record consumes the entire rest of the datagram in the lower level transport.
-In this case it is not possible to have multiple DTLSCiphertext format records without length fields in the same datagram.
+In this case, it is not possible to have multiple DTLSCiphertext format records without length fields in the same datagram.
 Omitting the length field MUST only be used for the last record in a datagram.
 Implementations MAY mix records with and without length